 One of the most common New Year’s resolutions is to lose weight, go to the gym and get fit; though many of these aspirations fall a little short!
 As such, January is often one of the busiest periods for personal trainers!

-National Personal Trainer Awareness Day aims to highlight not only how busy trainers are during January, but also to highlight how much more chance you can have of sticking to your exercise and weight loss routines if you retain a personal trainer, and show some love and appreciation to all the personal trainers our there that have helped us change our lives for the better and make resolutions reality!
+National Personal Trainer Awareness Day aims to highlight not only how busy trainers are during January, but also to highlight how much more chance you can have of sticking to your exercise and weight loss routines if you retain a personal trainer, and show some love and appreciation to all the personal trainers out there that have helped us change our lives for the better and make resolutions reality!

-The History of Personal Trainer Awareness Day
+History of National Personal Trainer Awareness Day

-At the beginning of the 2000’s, two fitness professionals named Jim Labadie and Joey Atlas took a look at the surge of people signing up to the gym in hopes of fulfilling their New Year’s Resolutions of losing those few pounds, and then they looked at the personal trainers, whose lives become completely swamped with work at that time, and they decided it was time to say thank you.
+At the beginning of the 2000s, two fitness professionals named Jim Labadie and Joey Atlas took a look at the surge of people signing up to the gym in hopes of fulfilling their New Year’s Resolutions of losing those few pounds, and then they looked at the personal trainers, whose lives become completely swamped with work at that time, and they decided it was time to say thank you.

-How to Celebrate Personal Trainer Awareness Day
+How to celebrate National Personal Trainer Awareness Day

 If you have a workout on that day, be sure to try extra hard to show your personal trainer how seriously you take his or her advice; you may not see it this way, but when you slack off it may well demotivate your personal trainer and make him or her feel like all of his or her planning and advice is being disregarded.
 You should also take a moment or two at the end of the training session to say a nice thing or two about how well your personal trainer does his or her job, and how much he or she has been able to positively impact your life with his or her instruction.

 Personal trainers are of then the unsung heroes of the fitness world.
-Be sure to show your personal trainer how happy you are to have the opportunity to work with them this Personal Trainer Awareness Day!
+Be sure to show your personal trainer how happy you are to have the opportunity to work with them this National Personal Trainer Awareness Day!